Joseph Popolo Jr.: Ambassadorship

 The U.S. Senate received Popolo’s nomination on March 24, 2025, and referred it to the Committee on Foreign Relations.
 A hearing was held on May 1 and the committee reported the nomination favorably on May 8.
 That same day, the nomination was placed on the Senate Executive Calendar.
 Popolo succeeded Shefali Razdan Duggal.

 Popolo has identified several priorities for his potential ambassadorship, including strengthening U.S.-Netherlands trade relations and promoting Dutch contributions to U.S. national security goals, such as meeting NATO’s 2% percent of GDP defense spending target and supporting a proposed 5% benchmark.
 He plans to focus on cooperation in critical and emerging technologies, including artificial intelligence and semiconductor equipment manufacturing.

 He has stated that he intends to serve in a bipartisan manner, with an emphasis on the safety and wellbeing of U.S. citizens in the Netherlands.
 If confirmed, he would be required to reside in the Netherlands, oversee approximately 400 State Department employees, disclose any potential conflicts of interest to the Office of Government Ethics, and may be required to divest from certain business holdings.

+After being confirmed, he voiced his support of the removal of panels honoring African-American World War II soldiers at the Netherlands American Cemetery, accusing them of promoting "an agenda that criticizes America".